-MISSOURI DEPARTMENT OF NATURAL RESOURCES DIVISION OF STATE PARKS FEDERAL RECREATIONAL TRAILS PROGRAM CFDA 20.219 TRAIL PROJECT APPLICATION (PAGE 4 of 10) QUESTIONS 22-29: PROJECT PLANNING AND IMPLEMENTATION [UP TO 35 POINTS] 22.
-HOW DOES THIS PROJECT MEET A NEED IDENTIFIED IN A LOCAL OR REGIONAL MASTER PLAN OR THE STATEWIDE COMPREHENSIVE MASTER PLAN (SCORP)? [up to 5 points] 23.
-DID THE PROJECT SPONSOR SOLICIT PUBLIC OPINION CONCERNING THIS PROJECT WITH N THE PAST 12 MONTHS? [up to 5 points] YES (if yes, describe how and provice the documentation outlined in the Supporting Documentation Checklist) NO (if no, indicate if the public will be given opportunity to comment and how) 24.
-IDENTIFY WHICH STANDARDS OF THE AVERICAN WITH DISABILITIES ACT (ADA) AND ARCHI TECTURAL BARRIER ACT (ABA) ARE BEING ADDRESSED IN THIS PROJECT.
-DESCRIBE WHAT ACCESSIBILITY CHALLENGES EXIST AND HOW YOU INTEND TO OVERCOME THEM. [up to 5 p oints]
+FEDERAL RECREATIONAL TRAILS PROGRAM CFDA 20.219 TRAIL PROJECT APPLICATION (PAGE 4 OF 12)

+QUESTIONS 23-31: PROJECT PLANNING AND IMPLEMENTATION [UP TO 35 POINTS] 23.
+HOW DOES THIS PROJECT MEET A NEED IDENTIFIED IN A LOCAL OR REGIONAL MASTER PLAN NOR THE STATEWIDE COMPREHENSIVE MASTER PLAN (SCORP)? [up to 5 points] 24.
+DID THE PROJECT SPONSOR SOLICIT PUBLIC OPINION CONCERNING THIS PROJECT WITHIN THE PAST 12 MONTHS? [up to 5 points] ☐ YES (if yes, describe how and provide the documentation outlined in the Supporting Documentation Checklist) ☐ NO (if no, indicate if the public will be given opportunity to comment and how) outlined in the Supporting Documentation Checklist) 25.
+IDENTIFY WHICH STANDARDS OF THE AMERICAN WITH DISABILITIES ACT (ADA) AND ARCHITE ACCESSIBILITY CHALLENGES EXIST AND HOW YOU INTEND TO OVERCOME THEM. [up to 5 poi CTURAL BARRIER ACT (ABA) ARE BEING ADDRESSED IN THIS PROJECT.
+DESCRIBE WHAT nts]

-MISSOURI DEPARTMENT OF NATURAL RESOURCES DIVISION OF STATE PARKS FEDERAL RECREATIONAL TRAILS PROGRAM CFDA 20.219 TRAIL PROJECT APPLICATION (PAGE 5 of 10) 25.
-DO YOU CURRENTLY MANAGE ANY TRAILS? [up to 4 points] INO I YES (if yes, describe the trail system; include a map) 26.
-WHAT DESIGN ELEMENTS ARE INCLUDED THAT CONTRIBUTE TO PRESERVING ENVIRONMENTAL RESOURCES AS PART OF ENSURING A QUALITY OUTDOOR RECREATION EXPERIENCE.
-HAS AN ENVIRONMENTAL REVIEW BEEN COMPLETED RECENTLY IN THE PROJECT AREA? [up to 4 points] NO YES (if yes, provide a copy of the review) 27.
-DESCRIBE WHAT LONGTERM SUSTAINABILITY CONSIDERATIONS HAVE BEEN ADDRESSED OR WILL BE ADDRESSED BY THE PROJECT DESIGN AND CONSTRUCTION. [up to 4 points] 28.
-DESCRIBE WHAT SAFETY CONCERNS HAVE BEEN ADDRESSED OR WILL BE ADDRESSED BY THE PROJECT DESIGN (include photo). [up to 4 points] 29.
+FEDERAL RECREATIONAL TRAILS PROGRAM CFDA 20.219 TRAIL PROJECT APPLICATION (PAGE 5 OF 12)

+26. HOW WILL THIS PROJECT ADD VALUE TO YOUR CURRENT/FUTURE TRAIL PLANS?
+PLEASE EXPLAIN THE ROLE OF TRAILS IN YOUR COMMUNITY.
+PLEASE INCLUDE MAPS. [up to 4 points] 27.
+WHAT DESIGN ELEMENTS ARE INCLUDED THAT CONTRIBUTE TO PRESERVING ENVIRONMENTAL RESOURCES AS PART OF ENSURING A QUALITY WHAT OTHER ENVIRONMENTAL CONCERNS WILL YOU HAVE TO ACCOUNT FOR IN REGARDS TO THE PROJECT? [up to 5 points] OUTDOOR RECREATION EXPERIENCE.
+WHAT OTHER ENVIRONMENTAL CONCERNS WILL YOU HAVE TO ACCOUNT FOR IN REGARDS TO THE PROJECT? [up to 5 points] 28.
+DESCRIBE WHAT LONGTERM SUSTAINABILITY CONSIDERATIONS HAVE BEEN ADDRESSED OR WILL BE ADDRESSED BY THE PROJECT DESIGN AN ID CONSTRUCTION. [up to 5 points] 29.
+DESCRIBE WHAT SAFETY CONCERNS HAVE BEEN ADDRESSED OR WILL BE ADDRESSED BY THE PROJECT DESIGN (include photo). [up to 4 points] 30.
 FOR CONSTRUCTION AND/OR REHABILITATION/REPAIR PROJECTS, INDICATE WHO WILL BE DOING WHAT WORK.
-IF YOU INTEND TO USE IN-HOUSE LABOR FOR THE CONSTRUCTION OF THE PROJECT, SUBMIT A COST ANALYSIS THAT COMPARES IN-HOUSE LABOR VS CONTRACT LABOR. [up to 4 points]
+IF YOU INTEND TO USE IN-HOUSE SE LABOR FOR THE CONSTRUCTION OF THE PROJECT, SUBMIT A COST ANALYSIS THAT COMPARES IN-HOUSE LABOR VS CONTRACT LABOR. [up to 2 points]